kreativekorp/rainbowdash/trunk/ReadMe.txt

-CommandMode
+CommandMode / CommandMode3

-CommandMode is a rewrite of the standard command-mode firmware.
+CommandMode is a rewrite of the standard command-mode firmware provided for Rainbowduino 2.0.
+It works only with Rainbowduino 2.0.

+CommandMode3 is similar firmware for Rainbowduino 3.0.
+It works only with Rainbowduino 3.0.
+CommandMode3 and original CommandMode use the same command format and are compatible with each other.

 Commands have the following format: